-NC FOREST SERVICE (NCFS)
+NORTH CAROLINA FOREST SERVICE (NCFS)

-NCFS, through NCDA&CS, is mandated by Article 75, GS 106-895 to take such action as it may deem necessary to provide for the prevention and control of forest fires in any and all parts of this State.
+NCFS, through NCDA&CS, is mandated by Article 75, GS 106-895 to take such action as it may deem necessary to provide for the prevention and control of forest fires in any and all parts of state.

 - a.
 Exercise the statutory mandate assigned to NCDA&CS for forest fire prevention and control in the state. - b.
 Direct all operational and tactical activities. - c.
 Exercise the primary support function for structural fire suppression in support of the OSFM. - d.
 Conduct a forest fire public awareness program to prevent forest fires. - e.
-Control outdoor burning permits.
+Control outdoor burning permits and prohibit outdoor burning as authorized under Article 78 § 106-944.